Page 4 of 9

 I changed the oil yesterday at 90 miles, I don't think it looked as bad as Totalmotorcycle's, but the chip collector did show significant amounts of metal filings.
 I have not yet cut apart the filter.

 The manual states that 5000rpm may not be exceeded for the first 500mi, I have been observing this while attempting to follow the mototune method of break-in.
-It is difficult to keep my right wrist in stick, this engine is just waking up at 5000rpm.
+It is difficult to keep my right wrist in check, this engine is just waking up at 5000rpm.

 I would very much like to do some longer day rides this week to attain the recommended break-in mileage, but I need to find a route that is not predominately highway.
 I may do some riding up on the Olympic Peninsula.